arihantverma/arihantverma.com/posts/personal-essays/feb-2021/valentines-day-potty-memories.md

 The bus came after about half an hour.
 We boarded.
 I sat at the last seat which accomodated at least 6 people if not more.
 The stomach rumbles had reached near the anal sphincter.
 It was difficult to control, and I didn't know what to do.
 As soon as the bus alighted some of the students, I stood up and held onto the hand rail atop me.
 I started moving my feet around to try to feel in control.
 On some stretches of the road it seemed to work, on some it didn't.

 Shivam was confused.
-He kept asking what was was up.
+He kept asking what was up.
 I kept telling I was tired of sitting.
 Other people threw a _what the heck are you doing_ look.

 I got down the bus at my stop and rushed home.
 Opened the door, flung the school bag on the floor, avoiding any concerned follow ups from the family members shouting,

 > Ari, what happened?!

 My mum followed me to the toilet.
-I lowered by school pants, then lowered the seat.
+I lowered my school pants, then lowered the seat.
 Just when I was about to sit, I couldn't control it any longer.
 The anal sphincter sprayed liquid 💩 on the 🚽 and I sat on it.

 Happy Valentine's Day